vlvovch/flight-ledger/README.md

 backups.
 Self-hosted, each account is one SQLite file under `data/`, and the server binds to `127.0.0.1` only.

-One exception: Google Drive sync, if you turn it on, copies the backup from your browser to a private folder of your own Drive when you press sync.
+One exception is Google Drive sync.
+If you turn it on, copies the backup from your browser to a private folder of your own Drive when you press sync.
 The public site also counts page views, but never sees ledger contents.
 Details in the